dafeiju111/dafeiju111/README.md

 ### 🌙 Featured Project

-* 🚀 **[Hougetsu](https://github.com/dafeiju111/Hougetsu)**: A text and highlight processing tool empowered by generative AI and advanced application logic, serving as the foundation for an upcoming independent visual novel project.
+* 🚀 **[Hougetsu](https://github.com/dafeiju111/Hougetsu)**: An AI-powered reader for novels, news, and more.
+It helps you read stories in other languages without barriers by using AI to provide accurate translations and detailed explanations.

 ---